 top of page

-Mexico city.JPG
+Mexico city_edited.jpg

-But changing patterns of commerce, retailing and residential living, and the need to contribute to responses to climate change are challenging its future character, putting the downtown under immense and sustained pressures.
+However, changing patterns of commerce, retailing and living, and the need to contribute to responses to climate change are challenging its future character, putting the downtown under immense and sustained pressures.
 The Future of the City Centre Network seeks to help ensure that city centres can respond positively to these grand challenges.

-• promoting innovative ways that can help make city centres more sustainable, sharing examples of how new ways of working and thinking about the city centre can drive forward agendas that support net zero targets and support climate action
+• promoting innovative ways that can help make city centres more sustainable, sharing examples of how new ways of thinking about the city centre can drive forward agendas that support net zero targets and support climate action

 • facilitating collaboration and partnerships, helping to build relationships through the network